 For certain arrangements, such as contracts to perform research and development, prototype development contracts and certain product sales, we record revenues using the percentage-of-completion method, measured by the relationship of costs incurred to total estimated contract costs.
 Percentage-of-completion revenue recognition accounting is predominantly used on certain turnkey power systems installations for electric utilities and long-term prototype development contracts with the U.S. government.
 We follow this method since reasonably dependable estimates of the revenues and costs applicable to various stages of a contract can be made.
 However, the ability to reliably estimate total costs at completion is challenging, especially on long-term prototype development contracts, and could result in future changes in contract estimates.
-For contracts where reasonably dependable estimates of the revenues and costs cannot be made, we follow the completed-contract method.
+For contracts where reasonably dependable estimates of the revenues and costs dependable estimates of the revenues and costs where reasonably dependable estimates of the revenues.